Day Trip from Gdansk to Sopot

 How to plan a daytrip from Gdansk to Sopot?

 - Take the SKM train from the Gdansk Main Train Station (Gdańsk Główny).
 Tickets (4,20 PLN one way) are sold from ticket machines or in a vending point in the underground passage next to the station.
 Trains depart every 15 minutes during the day.
 The train journey from Gdansk to Sopot takes 20 minutes.

-- Alternatively, water trams are connecting Gdansk and Sopot between April and September.
-They depart at 11.20 a.m., 2.20 p.m. and 5.20 p.m. (daily in July-August, on weekends in April-June and September) from the Motlawa river bank in Gdansk's Main Town (in front of the Hilton hotel) and arrive at the Sopot pier.
+- Alternatively, water trams are connecting Gdansk and Sopot between the end of April and the beginning of September.
+They depart at 11.20 a.m., 2.20 p.m. and 5.20 p.m. (daily in July-August, on weekends in April-June and September) from the Motlawa river bank in Gdansk's Main Town (near the Green Gate) and arrive at the Sopot pier.
 The journey takes one hour.
-Tickets (40 PLN/ 30 PLN one way, bicycle 10 PLN; free for children up to 4 years old) are sold on the ship or in the ticket office at the Green Gate.
+Tickets (45 PLN/ 35 PLN one way, bicycle 10 PLN; free for children up to 4 years old) are sold on the ship or in the ticket office at the Green Gate.
 They may be bought in advance, which is advised in the high season (July-August).

 - Note: the water tram departures at 2.20 p.m. and 5.20 p.m. take place only if there is enough demand, so check beforehand.

 - A taxi from Gdansk to Sopot will cost approximately 50 - 80 PLN (during the day; the cost is slightly higher at night - 10 p.m. - 6 a.m.), depending on the taxi company.